 Ok, the ones below were still awesome, so don't discount this list separation.
-Here is a cumulative list (alphabatized for ease) of all of the restaurants in DC that I've ordered takeout from and enjoyed.
+Here is a cumulative list (alphabatized for ease) of all of the restaurants in DC that I've ordered takeout (or eaten on the patio outside once that re-opened) from and enjoyed.
 I've tried to mention key things to order if there were particular items that were must-tries.

 - Butter Me Up: All day breakfast sandwiches, delivered via this pop up inside Half Smoke on U Street